magicaldave/fishing-openmw/README.md

 # Fishing
-A Fishing mod for Morrowind
+A Fishing mod for Morrowind, by Merlord.

+This repo is for the openMW version.
+Good luck with that.

+Mod users, if you stumble on this repo, you should probably go download the original instead. <3 Ultimate Fishing.

 ## To do
 - Fishing rods